yourvaiqbal/yourvaiqbal/README.md

 Data Analyst focused on transforming raw data into actionable business insights through SQL, Python, Excel, and BI dashboards.

-Specialized in analytics projects covering:
+Core analytics areas:
 - SQL analytics
-- Customer segmentation
+- Customer behavior analysis
-- Sales performance analysis
+- Sales performance reporting
 - Executive dashboards
-- Business reporting
+- KPI analysis
 - Data visualization

-I have experience working with operational and reporting data for more than 10 years and am now transitioning fully into global and remote Data Analyst opportunities.
+I have experience working with operational and reporting data for more than 10 years, with a strong focus on remote and global Data Analyst opportunities.

 ---